linuxjuggler/node-toolkit-apline/README.md

-**Nodejs image** which you can use to run gulp, yarm, npm and bower
+**Nodejs image** which you can use to run gulp, yarn, npm and bower

 # **Installed Components:**